itf/6s092/courses/IAP19/PS/PS13/content.md

 If something runs in worst-case $f(n)$, only the worst case solution will be accepted, even though worst-case also implies expected and amortized.
 <question expression>
-csq_prompt = """What is the assymptotic run time to find an element by its key on a hashtable?
+csq_prompt = """What is the asymptotic run time to find an element by its key on a hashtable?

 \n"""
 csq_soln = ["O(1,e)", "Theta(1,e)"]